The Mandurah and Peel region offers some breathtaking scenery amongst the many forests, parks and rivers.

 Distance: 1.6km | Time: 40 minutes | Difficulty: Moderate

-The Byford Hills Walk Trail begins adjacent to a winter / spring creek and waterfall which has been named Marcora Falls (pronounced Marcoray).
+The Macora Walk Trail in the Byford Hills begins adjacent to a winter / spring creek and waterfall which has been named Marcora Falls (pronounced Marcoray).
 The steep slopes and divisive gullies of this area are home to a rich diversity of flora and fauna.
 The granite outcrops are believed to be the oldest rock known to man, over 400 million years old.
+Find out more.

 Serpentine Falls - The Falls Walk Trail

 Distance: 400m | Difficulty: Easy